iDigBio/idb-backend/README.md

 5. Setup the ingestion-related services, by linking systemd to the unit files included in the repo.

+*Note:* All of the following `systemctl` commands will need to be run by root or a user with sudo permission.

     systemctl link /home/idigbio-ingestion/etc/systemd/system/idigbio-ingestion-*

 6. Enable the services as needed.